 - a non-refundable application fee, which is an initial advance towards the cost of processing applications

-- an invoice for the application fee of $757 will be sent to you when the application starts to be processed.
+- an invoice for the application fee will be sent to you when the application starts to be processed.
+Refer to Fees.

 Processing activities may include (but not limited to) site and land status investigations, land assessment, community engagement where required, compliance with the Environmental Planning and Assessment Act 1979, survey and plan preparation, valuation, publication of required notices, negotiation and preparation of documents for execution and additional charges may be incurred.